Facilities Management

 Central Utility Plant

 In older buildings, the heating and cooling systems sometimes operate simultaneously in the same space, resulting in them working against each other.
 By grouping these systems together and having them communicate, greater efficiencies are obtained, and less energy is used.
-The Central Utility Plant Replacement project will reduce natural gas use by 73%.
+The Central Utility Plant Replacement project reduces natural gas use by 73%.

 - Centralized plant with 3,700 tons of cooling